seismo-learn/sitepreview/README.md

 The [`preview-pr.yml`](https://github.com/seismo-learn/seismology101/blob/main/.github/workflows/preview-pr.yml)
 workflow is triggered in PRs.
-It builds and pushes the documentation to the to the `gh-pages` branch of this repository, and creates/updates a comment with the preview URL link.
+It builds and pushes the documentation to the `gh-pages` branch of this repository, and creates/updates a comment with the preview URL link.

 The URL scheme is: